 - 1 tbsp Mint, chopped or dried (optional)

 - 1 cup Beef broth

-- To serve, place in a serving bowl and serve with mashed potatoes or rice, along with a green vegetable and crusty bread.
-If using as a tapas, place in a crockpot to keep and keep plenty of crusty bread around for sopping up the delicious sauce.
+- Serve – Place everything in a serving bowl and serve with mashed potatoes or rice, along with a green vegetable and crusty bread.
+If using as a tapas, place in a crockpot to keep warm and keep plenty of crusty bread around for sopping up the delicious sauce.

 - Traditional recipe is made with lamb but meatballs may be made with ground beef, pork, or chicken thighs.